openhab/openhab-addons/addons/binding/org.openhab.binding.wso2iots/README.md

 After enrolling the device agent, an access token has to be obtained from [WSO2 API store](https://localhost:9443/api-store/).

+Further details on how to configure this binding can be found [here](https://medium.com/@ramesha.karu/integrating-openhab2-with-wso2-iot-server-5fda14fd382e).

 ## Supported Things

 There is exactly one supported thing type, which represents one device agent.
 It has the `buildingMonitor` id.
 You can add multiple Things, e.g. Devices enrolled in different floors and different buildings.